House training your puppy

 All dogs are generally clean by nature and try to do their business as far away from their living area as possible.

 A new puppy doesn't need access to the entire house at first, only 1 or 2 rooms.
 A door barrier is handy in the first few weeks to close off the rest of the house.
 When the need to go to the toilet comes, your puppy must find their way to the yard quickly and not through many rooms.Taking the puppy to the same place each time teaches it what "goes on" in this area.
-Very helpful that in the middle of the night your puppy knows it's not a nature walk and gets down to business so you can get back to bed.
+Very helpful late at night your puppy knows it's not there to stare at the stars, and gets down to business quickly.
+I always give a verbal prompt "toilet".

 Praise, praise and more praise is the best reward for deposits in the right place.

 It's too late redirecting your Frenchie puppy back to the place of urinating or pooping after the event.
 They have limited bladder capacity so don't leave them hanging on for too long.
 If you want good results you have to be consistant and frequent with the opportunities to go outside.
-If caught in the act say No!
-Outside! and clap your hands while you chase them out the house.
-Take them outside to the usual area with the familar smells.
+If caught in the act say Outside! and clap your hands carry them outside to the usual area with the familar smells.

 Not everyone can leave open a door but if you can it's so much easier for housetraining.
 Newspaper comes in handy as a back up.
 Your puppy knows that newspapers spread out on the floor is the place to ‘go’ from being in the whelping area.
 Placing newspaper near the back door if it must be closed is excellent for emergency toileting.
 Eventually the paper is removed completely.
 Puppy pads are good if your pup leaves them on the floor.
 A lot of the time they play with the pads and rip them up.
 We just use newspaper.